Understanding Remission in IBD

 However, experts believe that clinical remission, defined as symptom control, isn’t enough.
 Due to the chronic, progressive, and destructive nature of IBD, treatment may be needed even if a person isn’t experiencing symptoms.

-Why is treatment necessary when symptoms aren’t present?
+Why is treatment necessary for IBD when symptoms aren’t present?

-Even during periods of time when a person with IBD isn’t having symptoms and is considered in remission, laboratory or imaging tests can show evidence of persistent inflammation.
-The persistent inflammation that is characteristic of IBD is believed to lead to the progressive damage to the bowel over time, leading to complications such as strictures, fistulae, and abscesses.
+The persistent inflammation that is characteristic of IBD is believed to lead to progressive damage to the bowel over time, leading to complications such as strictures, fistulae, and abscesses.
 These complications often require surgical resection of the intestines, in which the diseased portion of the intestines is removed and the healthy ends are reconnected.
 Surgery can be effective but can lead to disability.

 Another study that followed people with Crohn’s disease over twenty years found that the risk of developing a penetrating or stricturing complication increased over time: